 I went out that day and bought a baby gate, and we put it up in a temporary spot.
 Because without a railing to attach it to, we couldn’t baby-proof it very well.
 Henry wasn’t fooled – he could still find a way to climb the stairs.

 So this weekend, we worked on pulling more staples and tack strips and added what will soon be a railing.
 These pictures aren’t pretty, but I just wanted to share an update so you can see where we’re at on this project!
+There was a moment where we looked at each other and realized how big this project was going to be.

 I shared some staircase gallery wall inspiration [here].
 As you can see we have two things up on our wall so far…but now I’m thinking that I’ll probably have to move that “antiques” sign so Henry doesn’t pull it off the wall.